 If you’re looking for table games beyond the standard online blackjack, online roulette, and online craps fare, you’ll find a growing variety of online table games taking action across most casinos.
 Here are our recommendations for some of the lesser-trafficked online games offered at New Jersey online casinos.

 There is one favorable exception to this rule, and that’s Baccarat.
 The version of the game where the player pays 5 percent commission on winning Banker bets returns nearly 99 percent on Banker plays, and just over 98.75 percent on Player bets.
 That’s even better odds than players get on Pass/Don’t Pass craps bets.

 Non-commission Baccarat, where players only win 1:2 on Banker bets where the Banker wins with an 8, returns slightly less on Banker wins (98.54 percent), but otherwise features the same payouts as traditional Baccarat games.
 Other bets, such as the Tie bet, and the EZ Baccarat Dragon 7 and Panda 8 bets are best avoided, as the return to player for these wagers ranges from a paltry 85.64 to an unimpressive 92.38 percent.

 Second best bet: Texas Hold’em Bonus Poker

 Coming in second place is a game that’s bound to resonate with NJ online poker players, and that’s Texas Hold’em Bonus Poker.
-This game tasks players with making a better five card hand than the dealer.
+This table game tasks players with making a better five-card hand than the dealer.